OlivierGeorgeon/osoyoo/docs/overview/Part_3_Easy_to_Read_Interface_Python.md

 (Or, click 'File', 'Open Recent' and you may see "petitcat_arduino.ino" there already -- click it.)

+--> In the Arduino IDE you will see one of the modules as being "Robot_define.h" -- click that Window.

+In an early line you will see something like:

+#define ROBOT_ID 0

+It is important that the correct robot model is specified.
+Usually '0' is used for the default Osoyoo robot car.

+Ok.... let's see if everything works....

 Make sure the robot car is plugged into the USB port of your computer.

 Click the green circle with the right-pointing arrow (which actually is the second circle in the left-hand upper corner) -- the Arduino code will automatically compile and upload to the Arduino board of the robot car.